BanklessDAO/bankless-dao-constitution/bdao-constitution.md

 ### Seasons

-Seasons are funding cycles (typically 3 months) intended to align the DAO’s collective energy to key objectives.
-These objectives are in the form of funded initiatives BANK token holders vote on before each season.
+Seasons are funding cycles (each set at 16 weeks) which are intended to align the DAO’s collective energy to key objectives.
+These objectives are in the form of funded initiatives voted on by BANK token holders before each season.
+Between seasons, the DAO schedules designated ‘Gap Weeks’ and an ‘Annual Break’ in order to respect the need for contributors to rest.
 Seasonal funding is largely dispersed through the Grants Committee.

 ### Biweekly KPI Reports